 Who was Orio Palmer?

 Born in the Bronx on March 2, 1956, Palmer gave his life for his city.
-He was FDNY’s Battalion 7 Deputy Chief.
-He had an associate degree in electrical technology, taught FDNY promo classes and was working toward his bachelor’s degree in Fire Engineering.
-He ran marathon races and was known for his athleticism in the fire department, having finished the New York City marathon and a few triathlons, per the New York Daily News.
+He was FDNY’s Battalion 7 Deputy Chief and had an associate degree in electrical technology.
+He also taught FDNY promo classes and was working toward his bachelor’s degree in Fire Engineering.
+Palmer ran marathon races and was known for his athleticism in the fire department.
+Having finished the New York City marathon and a few triathlons, per the New York Daily News.

-His wife Debbie Palmer told the 9/11 Memorial & Museum that, “he dedicated his first New York City Marathon to his daughter Dana in honor of her first birthday,” and that he “loved goofing around” with the Palmer children, Dana, Keith, and Alyssa.
+His wife Debbie Palmer told the 9/11 Memorial & Museum that, “he dedicated his first New York City Marathon to his daughter Dana in honor of her first birthday.”
+He also “loved goofing around” with the Palmer children, Dana, Keith, and Alyssa.

 Remembering Palmer’s sacrifice